umine-io/ProMiner/README.md

-# U mine Pro Miner
+# U mine Pro Miner User's Manual

+Note we are working on this, and if you want to see our miner, please visit https://umine.io

 ## How to start up the machine for the first time.
 Assuming you have installed all the GPUs and internal cables.Plug in: